LaunchCodeEducation/openlayers-vanilla-client/README.md

 ## Exporting

-In order to import a namespace in a module it must first be exported by another module.
+In order to import a feature (general term for an export) it must first be exported by another module.

 > a module can export a single default export, multiple named exports or a combination of the two

-> any valid namespace can be exported although some depend on the type of export

 > namespaces are declared using any declaration keyword from the list below